nikodemus/foolang/README.md

 # foolang

-A Smalltalk-inspired object language that liberally cribs from Common Lisp, Erlang and Fortress.
+A Smalltalk-style object language that liberally cribs from Common Lisp, Erlang and Fortress.

 Like all new languages it has _somewhat_ unrealistic aspirations: